felixbrunner/magpy/content/pages/projects.md

 <!-- **Description:** -->
 As a basis for some of my [research papers](research), substantial coding effort was necessary in the context of financial time series data.
 First, this project required extensive data acquisition from large databases via **SQL**.
-Then, the project samples representative data points and uses a **data preprocessing pipeline** to prepare estimation data over a rolling time interval.
+Then, the project samples representative data points and uses a **data pre-processing pipeline** to prepare estimation data over a rolling time interval.
 [This repository](https://github.com/felixbrunner/euraculus) implements various **object-oriented programs (OOP)** for the estimation of **regularized statistical learning** algorithms with **cross-validation**.
 Finally, there are various flavors of **statistical analysis** to obtain the empirical results of the research papers.
 The code in the repository is written by myself, with conceptual help of my co-author [Ruben Hipp](https://sites.google.com/view/rubenhipp/home).